remlapmot/mrrobust/README.md

 ## Latest updates

+To obtain the latest update please see instructions [below](#installing-and-updating-mrrobust).

 * January 2020:
   - `mregger` now additionally returns `r(table)`.
   - Certification scripts: added `master.do` and renamed and edited a few scripts.